-The main regulator of inflammation is nuclear factor kappa beta (NF-kB), a transcription factor that regulates the expression of cytokines and ROS-inducing genes, among others.
-Dimerization and nuclear translocation of NF-kB lead to activation of such genes (41).
-Furthermore, NF-kB pathway is essential for many human cancers.
-Therapeutics that interfere with NF-kB signaling are of great clinical interest (42).
-We demonstrated that silencing AT2R blocked the expression of proinflammatory, prometastatic, and ROS-inducing genes - all genes that are transcriptionally activated by NF-kB.
-Our data also showed that AT2R regulated the activity of NF-kB.
+The main regulator of inflammation is Nuclear Factor kappa Beta (NF-κB), a transcription factor that regulates the expression of cytokines and ROS-inducing genes, among others.
+Dimerization and nuclear translocation of NF-κB lead to activation of such genes (41).
+Furthermore, NF-κB pathway is essential for many human cancers.
+Therapeutics that interfere with NF-κB signaling are of great clinical interest (42).
+We demonstrated that silencing AT2R blocked the expression of proinflammatory, prometastatic, and ROS-inducing genes - all genes that are transcriptionally activated by NF-κB.
+Our data also showed that AT2R regulated the activity of NF-κB.
 However, current evidence regarding AT2R's function in inflammation is conflicting.
 While it was originally thought that AT2R functioned to antagonize the effects of AT1R, the type 2 receptor activation has been linked to elevated oxidative stress and inflammation (4, 7, 25).
-Accordingly, further studies are required to elucidate the exact mechanism(s) through which AT2R mediates the regulation of NF-kB activity.
-Altogether, our results demonstrate a previously undescribed role of AT2R of promoting proliferative and invasive changes via the regulation of NF-kB activity, a central mediator of inflammation, in pancreatic ductal adenocarcinoma.
-Our results suggest that modulation of AT2R in the RAS system could be a potential therapeutic target in PDAC, and AT2R antagonists might represent a novel and promising strategy for controlling angiogenesis, prevention of metastasis, and prolongation of survival in patients with primary or metastatic PDA.
+Accordingly, further studies are required to elucidate the exact mechanism(s) through which AT2R mediates the regulation of NF-κB activity.
+Altogether, our results demonstrate a previously undescribed role of AT2R of promoting proliferative and invasive changes via the regulation of NF-κB activity, a central mediator of inflammation, in pancreatic ductal adenocarcinoma.